- Read our review guidelines

 There are basically two different types of kayak: a sit inside and a sit on top.
 Within these types there are then different designs depending on what they are intended to be used for.
 But all kayaks have one thing in common.

-This style of paddle means you’re using less energy when paddling, compared to a canoe, as you’re not having to move the paddle from side to side to head straight, as there is already a blade there, so you just alternate your hands to paddle you forward or backwards.
+This style of paddle means you’re using less energy when paddling, compared to most canoes, as you’re not having to move the paddle from alternate sides to head in a straight line.
+However, some canoe paddles are available in a double bladed design.

-A sit inside kayak is the more traditional of the two types, featuring a cockpit where the paddler sits.
-This design means the paddler’s legs and lower body are situated within the hull of the kayak and are covered to protect from water.
+A sit inside kayak is the more traditional of the two types, featuring an enclosed cockpit where the paddler sits.
+This design means you sit lower – the single paddler’s legs and lower body are situated within the hull and closed deck of the kayak and are covered to protect from water.
+A spray skirt can be added for additional protection to prevent water entering the cockpit – something you tend to see on a sea kayak or expedition kayaks.

-Most kayaks are designed to be portable, meaning they are likely to be lighter and smaller in size than a canoe.
+Many kayaks are portable (especially an inflatable kayak), meaning they are likely to be lighter and smaller in size than a typical canoe.

 From the early kayaks being used for hunting and the transportation of people and goods, modern kayaking has come a long way and has been steadily gaining in popularity in recent years.

 A special report, published in 2015, found that kayaking had become the most popular form of paddling in the USA, with 13 million Americans participating in kayaking compared to 10 million Americans taking part in canoeing.

 There are many different types of kayaking and each will require a certain type of kayak.
-Sit inside kayaks are often used for rougher conditions (you could opt for a dedicated sea kayak) and for multi-day trips.
+Sit inside kayaks are often used for rougher conditions (you could opt for a dedicated sea kayak) and for longer journeys, such as sea kayaking.
 They are also better equipped to deal with colder conditions, as you won’t get as wet if you have a spray deck attached to your cockpit.